Zafar Iqbal (athlete)

 Zafar Iqbal (born 10 April 1982) is a Pakistani triple jumper.
 He won a gold medal in the triple jump event of the 2010 South Asian Games in Dhaka, 2010.

-Zafar Iqbal is sergeant in Pakistan Army and he is currently serving in 18 Punjab "The Desert Hawks".
-This renowned and one of the most chivalrous units of Pakistan Army has produced number of national and international sportsmen.
+Zafar Iqbal is sergeant in Pakistan Army, and he is currently serving in 18 Punjab "The Desert Hawks".
+This renowned unit of Pakistan Army has produced number of national and international sportsmen.

+Iqbal is now working as a coach for triple jump and long jump.